-- According to the Blue Ridge Electric Membership Cooperative, if a CFL bulb breaks, you should open a window and have all people and pets leave the room for at least 15 minutes.
+- According to the Nebraska Recycling Council, if a CFL bulb breaks, you should open a window and have all people and pets leave the room for at least 15 minutes.

 - Always screw bulbs in tightly; a loose bulb can cause sparks or shorts.

 - Be sure to unplug or turn off a fixture completely before changing light bulbs.

 It is also important to practice electrical safety when outside since many electrical hazards can be found near homes and not just inside their walls.